drew1kun/ansible-role-macterm/README.md

 Ansible role for terminal configuration on MacOS (Linux coming soon)

 This role does the following:
- - Installs Nerdfonts
+ - Installs [Nerdfonts][nerdfonts]
- - Installs Terminus Powerline font if configured (see Role Variables section)
+ - Installs [Terminus Powerline][terminus-git] font if configured (see Role Variables section)
- - Imports Terminal.app Profile with Custom Solarized Dark Colorscheme (On MacOS)
+ - Imports Terminal.app Profile with Custom [Solarized Dark Colorscheme][solarized-link]
- - Installs homebrew if needed - see Role Variables section (On MacOS)
+ - Installs [Homebrew][homebrew] if needed - see Role Variables section
- - Installs iTerm2 from homebrew (On MacOS)
+ - Installs iTerm2 from homebrew
- - Imports iTerm2 profile with Custom Solarized Dark Colorscheme (On MacOS)
+ - Imports iTerm2 profile with Custom Solarized Dark Colorscheme
  - Sets up nerdfonts for Non-ASCII Fonts and Terminus-Powerline font as ASCII Font.

 Requirements